-4. Test mode
+4. Test vehicle mileage for the measurement of emissions entering into the cabin with exhaust gases

+25. The test mileage of a vehicle should in the range from 3000 till 15000 km to ensure running-in the engine and other vehicle components.

+5. Test modes for the purpose of measurement of interior air emissions from interior materials

-22. In order to get reproducible and comparable results it was decided to create a test method, which is done in a highly defined environment.
+26. In order to get reproducible and comparable results it was decided to create a test method, which is done in a highly defined environment.
 This can only be achieved inside a laboratory.
 Thus, real driving test in varying outside conditions is not possible.
 Typical laboratory methods used today to measure interior air quality are Ambient, Parking and Driving modes.

-5. Ambient mode

-23. Ambient mode simulates vehicles parked in the garage overnight using ambient conditions at standard ambient conditions of 21 °C to 27 °C with no air exchange.
+27. Ambient mode simulates vehicles parked in the garage overnight using ambient conditions at standard ambient conditions of 21 °C to 27 °C with no air exchange.
 There were different opinions on test temperature for ambient mode.
 The expert of Korea presented the test results between 23 °C and 25 °C, which were no significant deviation between these temperatures.
 Test temperature of the ambient mode was set up "23.0 °C -25.0 °C as close as possible to 25.0 °C" taking into account the technical point.

-24. It was shown that a soak time of 16 ± 1h is sufficient to bring all vehicle parts to the temperature of the ambient mode.
+It was shown that a soak time of 16 ± 1 h is sufficient to bring all vehicle parts to the temperature of the ambient mode.
 Shorter soak times would give deviation in measurement results, long soak times would lead to longer working hours and less test capacity in the laboratory and therefore higher costs.

-6. Parking mode

-25. Parking mode simulates vehicles parked outside in the sunlight at elevated temperatures using a fixed radiation heat.

-26. Heating the vehicle to a constant temperature would not consider the difference between good and bad insulated vehicles.
+28. Parking mode simulates vehicles parked outside in the sunlight at elevated temperatures using a fixed radiation heat.
+Heating the vehicle to a constant temperature would not consider the difference between good and bad insulated vehicles.
 Therefore applying a constant solar load better represents a real parking situation.
 It was analysed that a solar load of 400 ± 50 W/m2 reflects best a worldwide average.
 A soak time of 4 h has been shown to be sufficient to reach a constant interior air temperature.
 The emissions of Formaldehyde are measured in parking mode as a marker for emissions at elevated temperatures.

-7. Driving mode

-27. Driving mode simulates driving under a parked idling condition after the vehicle has been parked in the sun.
+29. Driving mode simulates driving under a parked idling condition after the vehicle has been parked in the sun.
 The mode starts at an elevated temperature with climate control system on.
 The concentrations measured in the driving mode are close to the concentration customers are facing when driving in a vehicle.
 Of all test modes these concentration are best suited to be taken for toxicological exposure evaluation.

+5. Test modes for the purpose of measurement of interior air emissions entering into the cabin with exhaust gases

+30. In order to measure emissions entering into the cabin with exhaust gases the tests should be provided outside to reproduce real drive conditions in idle and constant speed modes.

+31. Idle mode simulates vehicle parked outside back side against the wind direction.
+In the case it is possible entering exhaust gases into the vehicle cabin through untigtnesses of vehicle body and ventilation system.
+The worst conditions were observed when recirculation of air in the vehicle cabin is ON and the wind speed was in a range from 1 to 3 m/s.

+32. Constant speed movement mode simulates real driving conditions in the city.

-8. Substances to be measured
+6. Substances to be measured

-28. There are multiple substances emitted from the new vehicle interior materials.
+33. There are multiple substances emitted from the new vehicle interior materials.
 The most relevant substances based on the groups knowledge and the current standards were considered Formaldehyde, Acetaldehyde, Benzene, Toluene, Xylene, Ethylbenzene, Styrene, and Acrolein.